Section 3313.605 | Community service education program.

 (d) Integration of community service opportunities into the curriculum;

 (e) A community service instructional program for teachers, including strategies for the teaching of community service education, for the discovery of community service opportunities, and for the motivation of students to become involved in community service.

 Plans shall be reviewed periodically by the advisory committee and, if necessary, revised by the board, governing authority, or governing body at least once every five years.

 Plans shall provide for students to perform services under the plan that will not supplant the hiring of, result in the displacement of, or impair any existing employment contract of any particular employee of any private or governmental entity for which the services are performed.
 The plan shall provide for any entity utilizing a student to perform community service under the plan to verify to the board that the student does not supplant the hiring of, displace, or impair the employment contract of any particular employee of the entity.

-Upon adoption, a board, governing authority, or governing body shall submit a copy of its plan to the department of education.
-Each city and exempted village board of education and each governing board of a service center shall include a copy of its plan in any course of study adopted under section 3313.60 of the Revised Code that is required to be submitted for approval to the state board for review.
-A joint vocational school district board of education shall submit a copy of its plan to the state board for review when required to do so by the state board.
+Upon adoption, a board, governing authority, or governing body shall submit a copy of its plan to the department of education and workforce.
+Each city and exempted village board of education and each governing board of a service center shall include a copy of its plan in any course of study adopted under section 3313.60 of the Revised Code that is required to be submitted for approval to the department for review.
+A joint vocational school district board of education shall submit a copy of its plan to the department for review when required to do so by the department.
 A local board shall forward its plan to the educational service center governing board for inclusion in the governing board's course of study.
 The department periodically shall review all plans and publish those plans that could serve as models for other school districts, educational service centers, community schools, or STEM schools.

 (C) Under this section, a board, governing authority, or governing body may only grant high school credit for a community service education course if approximately half of the course is devoted to classroom study of such matters as civic responsibility, the history of volunteerism, and community service training and approximately half of the course is devoted to community service.